Yelp/nrtsearch/README.md

 # nrtSearch
-A high performance gRPC server, with optional REST APIs on top of [Apache Lucene](http://lucene.apache.org/) version 8.x source, exposing lucene's core functionality over a simple gRPC based API.
+A high performance gRPC server, with optional REST APIs on top of [Apache Lucene](http://lucene.apache.org/) version 8.x source, exposing Lucene's core functionality over a simple gRPC based API.

 # Features
 * Relies on Lucene's [near-real-time segment replication](http://blog.mikemccandless.com/2017/09/lucenes-near-real-time-segment-index.html) for data replication.
 This means, a dedicated primary/writer node takes care of indexing operations and expensive operations like [segment merges](http://blog.mikemccandless.com/2011/02/visualizing-lucenes-segment-merges.html).
 This allows the replicas' system resources to be dedicated entirely for search queries.
-This behavior is in contrast to the document replication approach taken by some other popular seach engines based on lucene like elasticsearch where every node is a writer and a reader.
+This behavior is in contrast to the document replication approach taken by some other popular search engines based on lucene like elasticsearch where every node is a writer and a reader.
 * [Supports concurrent query execution](http://blog.mikemccandless.com/2019/10/concurrent-query-execution-in-apache.html).
 This is another feature missing from popular search engines based on lucene like elasticsearch.
 * Can be deployed as a "stateless microservice".
 Indexes are backed up in s3.
 Clients can choose to commit data outside of this system once their backup is complete.
 Upon restarts e.g. if you bring up a new container clients can choose to bootstrap indexes from their previous backed up state.
-Ability to deploy in a stateless manner allows for easy scalibility using container tools like kubernetes, mesos etc.
+Ability to deploy in a stateless manner allows for easy scalability using container tools like kubernetes, mesos etc.
 * Provides gRPC streaming APIs for indexing and searching.
 Also supports REST APIs.

 # Design